 Planning is always the first step.
-Measure out the area that you have to work with in your bathroom.
-Decide whether it’s to be a recessed, built in medicine cabinet, or a more conventional surface mount cabinet.
+Measure out the area that you have to work w/ in your bathroom.
+Decide whether it’s to be a Recessed, built in medicine cabinet, or a more conventional surface mount cabinet.
 Make sure that the mounting surface can take the weight and that it’s suitable for the appropriate fasteners.

 Height of the Medicine Cabinet

 Height is a vital consideration – you want to be able to access it easily and if it is a mirrored medicine cabinet take into account that the whole family would like to use it, so bear in mind their heights too.
 But then it shouldn’t be set too low – you don’t want small children harming themselves by getting at the wrong medication.

 The general rule of thumb for a medicine cabinet is that the top of it should be 72 inches off the floor.
 You will also need a stud locator to make sure there is a stud in the right place for you to use.
 If it’s a drywall you will need a hacksaw blade to cut through any drywall screws that attach the stud to the drywall so that you don’t pull the drywall apart.

 Surface Mount Medicine Cabinet

 Installing a surface mounted cabinet is much simpler than the built in kind.
 You will need to use either a stud locator, as w/ the built in kind, or plaster or drywall mounting equipment.

 Mark out your line by using a carpenter’s level so that you do not get the cabinet crooked, then holding the cabinet in place and ensuring that it is in a correct and level position, mark where the fixing points need to be on the wall.
 If possible try to get someone else to hold it, even the smallest of these cabinets can be fairly heavy or if this is not possible, support the cabinet somehow whilst fixing it in place.